Fandermill/TechTolk/docs/pages/sources/json.md

     // is found with the divider key suffix
     "divider": "en-US",

+    // The property/value pairs of this object
+    // represent the translation key/value pairs
-    "translations": [
+    "translations": {

-      // You can use an object with multiple prop/value pairs {
       "MyKey1": "MyValue",
       "MyKey2": "AnotherValue"
-      },

-      // and/or with separate objects
-      { "MyKey3":  "YetAnotherValue" }
+    }

-    ]
   }
 }